RPSGT Handbook

 Candidates must complete:

-- International tertiary/post secondary qualification in science/medical science related discipline with a major component of human anatomy and physiology included in the curriculum.
+1. International tertiary/post secondary qualification in science/medical science or related discipline with a major component of human anatomy and physiology included in the curriculum.

-- A minimum of 546 hours of clinical experience that includes on-site polysomnography duties performed as direct patient recording and/or scoring completed within the past 3 years.
+2. A minimum of 546 hours of clinical experience that includes on-site polysomnography duties performed as direct patient recording and/or scoring completed within the past 3 years.
+Please note: Effective 7/1/2024 hours change to 960.

 Candidates must submit:

-- Proof of completion of tertiary/post secondary education in science/medical science related discipline from a country outside of the United States.
+1. Proof of completion of tertiary/post secondary education in science/medical science-related discipline from a country outside of the United States.

-- Verification of Experience proof (see application for details)
+2. Verification of experience proof (see application for details).

-All RPSGT certificants and exam candidates must hold current CPR/BLS certification for healthcare workers that follows the most recent AHA Guidelines or international equivalent.
+All RPSGT credential holders and exam candidates must hold current CPR/BLS certification for healthcare workers that follows the most recent AHA Guidelines or international equivalent.

 Acknowledgements of Understanding

-To protect the security of the examination and maintain the validity of test scores, candidates are required to agree to a Confidentiality and Non Disclosure Agreement (NDA) that is presented at the beginning of the exam.
-Failure to accept the terms of the NDA within the time alloted by the testing center results in immediate termination of the exam and candidate is considered a “No Show”.
-Once considered a “No Show”, candidate is required to reapply and pay a “No Show” fee of $100 to obtain another authorization.
-This must be done before original authorization expires in order to avoid paying another $450 exam fee.
+To protect the security of the examination and maintain the validity of test scores, candidates are required to agree to a Confidentiality and Non-Disclosure Agreement (NDA) that is presented at the beginning of the exam.
+Failure to accept the terms of the NDA within the time alloted by the testing center results in immediate termination of the exam and candidate is considered a “No-Show.”
+Once considered a “No-Show,” the candidate is required to reapply and pay a “No-Show” fee of $100 to obtain another authorization.
+This must be done before original authorization expires in order to avoid paying another $550 exam fee.

 Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-Students enrolled in a Commission on Accreditation of Allied Health Education Programs (CAAHEP) approved polysomnography technology education program eligible for approval for the exam within two months of graduation or successful completion of the program.
+Students enrolled in a Commission on Accreditation of Allied Health Education Programs (CAAHEP) approved polysomnographic technology education program are eligible for approval for the exam within two months of graduation or successful completion of the program.
 Their approval to test will begin on the date of their graduation.
-CAAHEP approves both stand-alone Polysomnographic Technology programs and add-on Polysomnographic Technology programs as part of a Neurodiagnostic Technology education tract.
+CAAHEP approves both standalone Polysomnographic Technology programs and add-on Polysomnographic Technology programs as part of a Neurodiagnostic Technology education tract.
 More details are located at www.caahep.org.

 Commission on Accreditation for Respiratory Care (CoARC)